marcosfpr/marcosfpr.github.io/_posts/brief-introduction-to-information-retrieval/2021-27-03-brief-introduction-to-information-retrieval.md

 There is a lot of challenges in this area.
 In web search, for example, the system has to provide search over billions of documents stored on millions of computers.
 Distinctive issues are needing to gather documents for indexing, being able to build systems that work efficiently at this enormous scale.

 While we learn a little bit about retrieval, we'll take a look at a basic information retrieval example through a experimental library that I made, called [MatchUp](http://matchup.ufop.br).
 These tool will allow us to understand the central ideas behind this type of system.
-It's not trivial, but it's really important those days.

 ## Corpus

 Since a long time ago, humanity has been organizing information for future search and retrieval.
-In its most usual sense, this was done through textual items (documents), which, in turn, were grouped throughout history in large corpus (from classical libraries to enormous web pages index).
+In its most usual sense, this was done through textual items, called documents, which, in turn, were grouped throughout history in large collections (from classical libraries to enormous web pages index).
+These collections are called corpus.

 In our example, we'll consider a very simple information retrieval scenario.
-For that, we need to, first of all, define our corpus, in which we are intersted to extract insights.
+For that, we need to, first of all, define our corpus, in which we are intersted to perform queries.
 In this sample, we have a small collection of 10 textual documents related to the soccer World Cup.
 Let's take a look at these corpus:

 | Document  | Body                                                                                                                                                  |
 |-----------|-------------------------------------------------------------------------------------------------------------------------------------------------------|